Exploring the amazing world of lichens

 Lichens have DNA.
 It is used to identify lichen and compare relationships amongst and within species.
 DNA analysis has been an important tool for lichenologists.
 It helps them identify and understand the biodiversity of lichens.

-Tune into the free Smithsonian Science How webcast, Exploring the Amazing World of Lichens.
+Tune into the free Smithsonian Science How webcast, "What's a Lichen?
+How a Smithsonian Scientist Studies a Unique Symbiosis."
 You will meet Dr. Manuela Dal Forno.
-There will be a live video stream and interactive polls and a Q&A. Manu will take questions about lichens and her research.
-Sign up and tune in here: https://naturalhistory.si.edu/education/distance-learning/exploring-amazing-world-lichens-manuela-dal-forno
+The webcast will be on Thursday, November 14.
+You can see it at 11 AM and 2 PM EST. There will be a live video stream and interactive polls and a Q&A. Manu will take questions about lichens and her research.
+Sign up and tune in here: https://naturalhistory.si.edu/education/distance-learning/what-is-lichen-symbiosis